Eligibility and Election

 - Students must have completed at least 40 credits of work outside his or her major.

-- Juniors must have completed at least one academic term of the junior year of college work with a cumulative GPA of at least 3.75.
+- Juniors must have completed at least one academic term of the junior year of college work with a cumulative GPA of at least 3.75 in liberal arts and sciences courses.

-- Seniors must have a cumulative GPA of at least 3.5.
+- Seniors must have a cumulative GPA of at least 3.6 in liberal arts and sciences courses.

 - Students must demonstrate a knowledge of college-level mathematics and of a foreign language at least through the intermediate level, as demonstrated via credits earned or placement.